kcmerrill/alfred/GUIDE.md

 I've used alfred for many things, and as I build commonly run tasks I try to share them via remote modules.
 Some examples.

 ## Docker-Compose replacement
 I like docker and docker-compose, but it was lacking for some of my needs.
 The inability to pull/build images in parallel was frustrating.
 Especially in larger build systems.
 On top of that, docker-compose does one thing and it does it really well.
-The problem with docker comes to dev box orchestration.
+The problem with docker is when it comes to dev box orchestration in my opinion.
 Setting up symlinks, moving configs here and there.
 Starting up microservices in just the right order, putting code exactly in differnet spots and coordinating multiple git repos became a nightmare.
 This is a pretty common example of using alfred to setup a dev env.
 By pulling, building and running multiple microservices(20+) we were able to take build times and cut them literally in half.
-This was used for new hire onboarding and it was a smashing success.

 ![Alfred](https://raw.githubusercontent.com/kcmerrill/alfred/master/assets/alfred_benchmark.png "Alfred")